fernandotag/GitHub-blog/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-273FAD">
 </p>

-This application is a simple todo list app.
+This project is a challenge from Rocketseat's Ignite course.
+The goal is to create a repository on Github, add some issues as a posts.
+And based on these issues (posts), create a blog using the Github API to retrieve all the data.

 You can:
-- list tasks
+- list all posts
-- create new task
+- show only posts by published status
-- delete task
+- filter posts by query string
-- set task as done
+- show intire post

 👉 Link to access: [https://fernandotag.github.io/github-blog/](https://fernandotag.github.io/github-blog/)